anars/TaxicabNumbers/README.md

 Episode : Xmas story (1999)

+Bender's mother is a robotic arm who works in a factory building bending units such as Bender and Flexo.
+Bender is her 1729th "son".
+She sent him a card for Xmas saying "Merry Xmas son #1729".
+In 3012, Bender told his son that he inherited his arm control software from her.
+She is, apparently, a religious fundamentalist, and never taught Bender about robot reproduction.

 #### Bender and Flexo both have serial numbers that are the sum of two cubes.
 ![Bender and Flexo](bender-and-flexo.png)